-Mother’s rights are different if you are unmarried or if you are married going through a divorce.
+Mothers Rights are different if you are unmarried or if you are married going through a divorce.

-If you are a married mother, you and the child’s father are presumed to have an equal legal right to see the children and participate in major decisions about the children, such as medical treatment, education or religious training.
+If you are a married mother, you and the child’s father are presumed to have an equal legal right to see the children and participate in major decisions about the children.
+Things such as medical treatment, education or religious training.
 Legal decision-making refers to who makes the major decisions for your children such as health and education.

-Married mothers (and married fathers) have joint legal decision-making until a Court says otherwise.
+Married Mothers (and married fathers) have joint legal decision-making until a Court says otherwise.
 The parenting time schedule determines when each parent gets to see the children.

-If you are an unmarried mother, and paternity and/or the father’s rights have not yet been established, you have a lot more power than an unmarried father when it comes to your children.
+If you are an unmarried mother, and paternity and/or the father’s rights have not yet been established, a Mothers Rights have a lot more power than an unmarried father when it comes to your children.
 You may give the child up for adoption, take the child away from the father, not allow the father to see the child at all or make any other significant decisions all without the father’s consent or permission.

-However, once paternity is established and the unmarried father files a Petition to Establish, he may potentially obtain rights to see the child and make decisions regarding the child.
+However, once paternity is established and the unmarried father files a petition to establish, he may potentially obtain rights to see the child and make decisions regarding the child.

 The Statute in Arizona A.R.S.
 13-1302.
-Custodial interference; child born out of wedlock; defenses; classification A. A person commits custodial interference if, knowing or having reason to know that the person has no legal right to do so, the person does one of the following:
+Custodial interference; a child born out of wedlock; defenses; classification A. A person commits custodial interference if, knowing or having reason to know that the person has no legal right to do so, the person does one of the following:

 In Arizona, if you are an unmarried mother, you don’t have to do anything to gain rights to your child.
 Unmarried mothers have all of the rights to the child until a Court says otherwise or that unmarried mother agrees with the unmarried father to give him rights to the child.